A Complete Guide to Naming Your Law Firm (With Examples)

 Adding a practice area

 Adding your practice area can let potential clients know right away how you can help them, or if you’re the right law firm for them.
-However, consider if you may expand your practice areas in the future, as naming your firm this way may be limiting.
+However, consider whether you may expand your practice areas in the future.
+Ideally, you won’t want a name you have to change any time soon.

 3. Make it clear that you are a law firm